 - Code-to-content ratio: How much actual text content exists versus code?

 Every metric tells a story.
 The next step is figuring the “why” behind the metric data, and then putting together some next steps.
+For example:

 - Would adding more content on the page help lower the bounce rate?